With so many places to visit in Andalucia, it’s no wonder it’s my favourite region in Spain!

 Córdoba is one of the most beautiful cities in Spain, never mind Andalucia!

-The number of amazing buildings in the city is mindboggling!
-Córdoba doesn’t get the attention that other cities such as Sevilla and Granada do, but I think it may be the best city in Andalucia.
+The number of amazing buildings in the city is mind-boggling!
+Córdoba doesn’t get the attention that other major cities in the region such as Sevilla and Granada do, but I think it may be the best city in Andalucia.

 Walking the ancient narrow streets of the old town is an incredible experience.
 You get an intimate feel for what life must have been like thousands of years ago.

-Things to do in Córdoba include La Mezquita, which is an old Moorish palace that is stunning.
-Booking a tourto take a look around is a must.
-If you visit Córdoba during the start of May, you can check out the patio festival.
+Things to do in Córdoba include La Mezquita, which is an old Moorish mosque cathedral that’s stunning.
+Booking a tour to take a look around is a must.
+If you visit Córdoba at the start of May, you can check out the patio festival.

 This is where various households decorate their patios with a variety of flowers.
 It’s a unique sight that you may not see elsewhere and makes the city an even more attractive place to visit!

-Frigiliana is one of the best-kept secrets in Andalucia.
-This small town is a hidden gem that you have to visit while you’re in the region.
+Frigiliana is one of the best-kept secrets and most beautiful villages in Andalucia.
+This small town is a hidden gem that you have to visit while you’re in the southern region.

 Cadiz is one of the more interesting places to visit in Andalucia.
-It’s recognised as being the oldest known settlement in Europe, dating back to 1104 BC when it was founded by the Phoenicians.
+It’s recognised as being the oldest known settlement in Europe, dating back to 1104 BC when the Phoenicians founded it.

 If you’re doing a road trip around Andalucia, I highly recommend checking Cadiz out because of this.
 It’s not often you get to visit a city that is over 3000 years old!